-Crowd surge at a Who concert killed 11 people in 1979: ‘It was so strong, it just tore us apart’
+Search - The Washington Post

 The tragedy had “a legacy of lessons learned of what can go wrong when people aren’t taken care of,” said Wertheimer, who after the task force went on to found Crowd Management Strategies, a Los Angeles-based concert safety consulting firm.
 He and others close to the Cincinnati incident were angered to learn of Friday’s tragedy in Houston.

-“Rock-and-roll and rap and those genres, they are meant to make you move,” said Kopp, the former WEBN news director.
+“Rock-and-roll and rap and those genres, they are meant to make you move,” said Kopp.
 “They’re meant to energize you.
 None of that should kill you.
 And I think that the people who stage shows have got to accept their responsibility for the safety of those crowds of people who they know the music is meant to agitate.
 Come on.”

 Michael Ladd, who has always considered himself “damn near number 12,” was gripped anew by sadness.
 He struggled for years after the concert, turning to alcohol in his grief.
 He lost his job, wrecked his motorcycle, bounced in and out of county jails.